API Documentation#

 .Note

-For finer grained control over inference, for example to set different mismatch ratios when matching ancestors versus samples, run
+For finer grained control over inference, for example to set mismatch ratios when matching ancestors as well as when matching samples, run

 tsinfer.generate_ancestors()